LaurenDupuis/Helis_Academy_April_2020/tutorials/Network_Analysis.md

 ### Assignment 2: Build network for up-regulated lung cancer genes

 #### **Step 1: Gene selection**
-•	Open the dataset (lung-cancer-data.xlsx) in Excel.
+•	Open the dataset (comp_LungCancer-Normal.txt) in Excel.
 •	Select the significantly up-regulated genes with a log2FC > 1 → filter the table by log2FC (>1) and the adju.P.Value (< 0.05).
 •	Copy the Ensembl IDs of the 408 genes.
 #### **Step 2: Create PPI network for gene selection**